autopkg/MLBZ521-recipes/README.md

 My pkg recipe differs from nstrauss-recipes's pkg recipe by not installing the LDB on the AutoPkg runner/system and simply performing the above steps to get the desired results (tl/dr:  less steps, similar result).

 Available recipe types:
   * pkg
   * jss

+### Ricoh Print Driver ###

+Downloads the latest Ricoh Driver package based on the override-able parameters.
+See the

+The download recipe requires the [Selenium Library](https://www.selenium.dev/documentation/) and requires a browser driver to be supplied.
+See the [RicohPrintDriverProcessor](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md#ricohprintdriverprocessor) section in my Shared Processors README for more info.

+Available recipe types:
+  * download
+    * Variable overrides for:
+      * model:
+        * description:  The official model name of the Ricoh Printer to search for
+        * example:  'Aficio SP C830DN'
+      * os_version
+        * description:  The OS version to search against
+        * required:  False
+        * options:
+          * Big Sur
+          * Catalina
+          * Mojave
+          * High Sierra
+          * Sierra
+            - (Windows and Linux could be supported by the processor with some tweaks, see my Shared Processors README)
+  * pkg
+  * jss